Mariam-Huussein/Feane/README.md

 # 🍽️ Feane Restaurant Template

-A fully responsive restaurant landing page built entirely from scratch using **HTML**, **CSS**, **JavaScript**, and **Bootstrap**.
+A fully responsive restaurant landing page built entirely from scratch using **HTML, CSS, JavaScript, and Bootstrap**.
-This project was developed as a frontend training task and replicates the layout and interactive behavior of a modern restaurant website template.
+This project was developed as a frontend training task and replicates the layout and interactive behavior of a modern restaurant website.

 ---

 ## ✨ Features

-- ✅ Fully responsive design across all devices
+✅ Fully responsive design across all devices
-- ✅ Sticky navigation bar
-- ✅ Hero section with call-to-action
+✅ Hero section with call-to-action
-- ✅ Menu section with categorized food items
+✅ Food menu section with categorized items
-- ✅ Carousel for testimonials or special offers
+✅ Carousel for testimonials or special offers
-- ✅ Contact and location sections
+✅ Contact & location sections
-- ✅ Font Awesome icons integration
+✅ Font Awesome icons integration
+✅ Scroll animations using AOS (Animate On Scroll)

+## Shopping Cart 🛒 **(Custom Feature)**
+- Add & remove items dynamically
+- Real-time total price calculation
+- Notification dot when items are added
+- Order confirmation popup
+- Cart state persists using Local Storage
+- Empty cart state message

 ---